Special Educational Needs

 Changes to the SEND Code of Practice from September 2014

-As many of you will be aware, the SEND Code of Practice changed from September 2014.
-There are a number of significant changes, in particular, over the next couple of years, the introduction of the Education, Health and Care Plan, which aims to better coordinate the services working around a child.
+As many of you will be aware, the SEND Code of Practice changed in September 2014.
+There were a number of significant changes, in particular, the introduction of the Education, Health and Care Plan, which aimed to better coordinate the services working around a child.

 If you have any concerns, please do not hesitate to contact me: